Birkenstock: Early years

 Carl Birkenstock joined the Nazi Party (NSDAP) in 1940.
-Carl continued to sell insoles at least until 1943.
-There is no evidence of forced laborers in the Birkenstock family companies, which is not surprising given the small size of the companies and the non-war-related production.
-The largest Birkenstock company - Gebr.
-Birkenstock GmbH in Steinhude im Meer - employed 13 people during the National Socialist era, including the owners, 6 of whom were drafted into the Wehrmacht.
-There were no supply contracts between Birkenstock and the Wehrmacht, the Nazi Party or its organizations, though Birkenstock did attempt to gain government contracts in the early '30s, pitching his products to Hitler Youth and testing his insoles on SS members.
-Sales during the National Socialist era were made to private individuals, often soldiers.
-Birkenstock therefore did not do any business with the NSDAP, other party organizations or the Wehrmacht itself; he did not have any materials or deposits checked on the Schuhprüfstrecke of the Sachsenhausen concentration camp.
-Birkenstock did not profit by the company or the family "Aryanizing" Jewish property, i.e. by acquiring real estate or assets from Jewish ownership at favourable prices.
-Even during the National Socialist era, Carl Birkenstock was busy perfecting his idea of "natural walking".
-Though in 1943, he would try to enlist in the Sturmabteilung but would not be accepted.
-Like the entire entrepreneurial family, he was not a delicate entrepreneur.
-This robustness led to numerous conflicts within the family, with competitors and with members of the NSDAP.
-Birkenstock was neither an ideologically convinced National Socialist nor a hero.
-Even though he wanted to do something good for mankind with his healthy footwear, his dealings with individuals were robust.
+Carl continued to sell insoles at least until 1943, the year he unsuccessfully tried to enlist in the Sturmabteilung.
+Birkenstock attempted to gain government contracts in the early '30s, pitching his products to Hitler Youth, testing his insoles on SS members, and selling to individual soldier.
+Six of the owners of Gebr.
+Birkenstock GmbH in Steinhude im Meer were drafted into the Wehrmacht.
+However, despite these ties, Birkenstock had no supply contracts between Birkenstock and the Wehrmacht, the Nazi Party or its organizations, or links to the Schuhprüfstrecke of the Sachsenhausen concentration camp, nor is there any record of the firm or company "Aryanizing" Jewish property.

 After World War II (1939–1945), the Birkenstock sandal was popular among returning soldiers because of the orthopaedic support.
 After 1945, Carl Birkenstock continued to pursue his idea of his handmade healthy footwear at his new headquarters in Bad Honnef near Bonn.
 He wanted to make this "ideal shoe" suitable for mass production, which he tried to realize together with shoe manufacturers until 1961, when he abandoned this idea and retired to writing books on foot health.
 During this time, the still very small company earned money through the successful sale of the "Blue Footbed" orthopaedic insole.
 In 1954, Carl's only son, Karl, joined his father's company.
 While his grandfather Konrad and father Carl Birkenstock worked all their lives on producing orthopaedic insoles that were as individualized as possible for the wearer, the young Karl Birkenstock succeeded in making healthy footwear mass-produced in 1962 with the invention of a standardized, permanently installed, anatomically shaped insole.